Payment Options in Japan

-By localizing the payment options of your Japanese webshop, you can improve your customer journey and impact purchase-buying decisions.
+By tailoring the payment options on your Japanese webshop to local preferences, you can enhance the customer experience and influence purchasing decisions.

 You will find convenience stores called “Konbini” all over Japan.
 These shops are open 24/7 and allow customers to pay for invoices, utility bills and more.
 It’s a beneficial tool in your eCommerce kit as your Japanese customers can pay in cash, their favorite payment method.